fadushin/esp8266/micropython/uhttpd/README.md

 The `uhttpd` framework and server is comprised the following python package:

 * `uhttpd/`
-	* `uhttpd.py` -- provides HTTP server and framework
+	* `__init__.py` -- provides HTTP server and framework
 	* `file_handler.py` -- a file handler for the `uhttpd` server
 	* `api_handler.py` -- a handler for servicing REST-ful APIs

 This package relies on the `logging` facility, defined in [logging](https://github.com/micropython/micropython-lib/tree/master/logging).
+However, for applictions that prefer slightly more robus logging, you can substitute the [ulog](../ulog) library, which has a compatible API for simple `info` and `debug` log messages.

 There is currently no `upip` support for this package.